 More complex and business-oriented projects are way more challenging to create and maintain without WordPress development expertise.
 If you don’t have an in-house team to develop and maintain a custom WordPress site for you, consider hiring a professional agency or freelancer.

-Codeable is a professional WordPress-services platform brimming with vetted experts.
+Codeable is a professional WordPress services platform brimming with vetted experts.
 You can get single-price estimates and find the right professional to tackle your custom design.
-Submit your project proposal here to get a free no-obligation estimate, 100% risk-free!
+Submit your project proposal here to get a free, no-obligation estimate, 100% risk-free!